Payscape/Payscape-Gateway-PHP-Class/readme.md

 ##cURL info
 * /crt/cacert.pem is included so that you may use cURL.
 * Place this folder in your root directory
-* If you prefer, you may also download this file at the cURL website http://curl.haxx.se/ca/cacert.pem
+* If you prefer, you may also download cacert.pem at the cURL website http://curl.haxx.se/ca/cacert.pem

 ##Version 3.0 notes
 * Sale() detects if your transaction is Credit Card or eCheck and sends the correct params